Walmart says price cuts helped shoppers save billions on produce

-Walmart U.S., the largest division of Wal-Mart Stores Inc (WMT.N), also said it has exceeded its goal of reducing the amount of sugar in some products.
+Walmart U.S., the largest division of Wal-Mart Stores Inc , also said it has exceeded its goal of reducing the amount of sugar in some goods.

 Walmart said in January 2011 that it wanted to improve the nutritional value of the food it sells, make healthier fare less expensive and make it easier for Americans to access such goods.